 And when your mind drifts to another thought, acknowledge that thought.
 (Oh look, there I go thinking about what to cook tomorrow.)
 Then imagine sending that thought on its way as you focus on your breath once more.

-The days I’m mindful are far more peaceful than the days when I’m reactive.
-I do my best to pause, notice my emotions and find quiet time to practice mindfulness in peace.
-I limit distractions, and truly listen to my kids without letting other thoughts cloud my mind.
+The days you’re mindful can be far more peaceful than the days you’re reactive.
+Pause, notice your emotions, and find quiet time to practice mindfulness.
+Limit distractions, and truly listen to your kids without letting other thoughts cloud your mind.

 Being a mindful parent is an ongoing process.
-There will be days when we’ll mumble “uh-huh” just to get our kids to be quiet and check our phones when they’re not looking.
+There will be days when you’ll mumble “uh-huh” just to get your kids to be quiet and check your phone when they’re not looking.

-But by practicing mindfulness, we not only feel more attuned to our lives, but we can better respond and be more present with our kids.
-We’ll appreciate simple pleasures and have clarity during our days.
+But by practicing mindfulness, you’ll feel more attuned and can better respond and be more present with your kids.
+You’ll appreciate simple pleasures and have clarity during your days.

 You don’t need to be an experienced yogi to benefit from mindfulness.
-Just five minutes, focus, and deep breaths are all it takes.
+Just a few minutes of focus and deep breaths are all it takes.

 - The Surprisingly Simple Question You Should Always Ask Yourself before Disciplining Your Child